Fysikteknologsektionen/foton/readme.md

 * date - Date of the album
 * thumbnail - The filename of the image contained in the album to be used as album thumbnail

 The album will also have a key given as the name of the album directory.
-OBS: This has to be safe to use as URL!

 Albums are sorted by date.
 Images in albums are sorted alphabetically by their name.